-- Space maintainers for lost deciduous (primary) teeth if the covered person is age 19 or older. - Investigational or experimental services or supplies. - Any service or charge for a service not medically necessary. - Onlays or crowns, when used for preventive or cosmetic purposes or due to erosion, abrasion or attrition. - Services and supplies for cosmetic or aesthetic purposes, including charges for personalization or characterization of dentures, except for orthodontic treatment as provided for under this plan. - Myofunctional therapy (i.e., correction of tongue thrusting). - Appliances or therapy for the correction or treatment of temporomandibular joint (TMJ)
+- Any service or charge for a service not medically necessary. - Onlays or crowns, when used for preventive or cosmetic purposes or due to erosion, abrasion or attrition. - Services and supplies for cosmetic or aesthetic purposes, including charges for personalization or characterization of dentures, except for orthodontic treatment as provided for under this Plan. - Myofunctional therapy (i.e., correction of tongue thrusting). - Appliances or therapy for the correction or treatment of temporomandibular joint (TMJ) syndrome. - · Services to alter vertical dimension. - Splinting, including extra abutments for bridges. - Services for tests and laboratory examinations, including but not limited to, bacterial cultures for determining pathological agents, caries (tooth or bone destruction) susceptibility tests, viral cultures, saliva samples, genetic tests, diagnostic photographs and histopathologic exams. - Pulp cap, direct or indirect (excluding final restoration). - Provisional intracoronal and extracoronal (crown) splinting. - Tooth transplantation or surgical repositioning of teeth. - Occlusal adjustment (complete).

-- syndrome.

-- · Services to alter vertical dimension.

-- Splinting, including extra abutments for bridges.

-- Services for tests and laboratory

-examinations, including but not limited

-to, bacterial cultures for determining

-pathological agents, caries (tooth or bone

-destruction) susceptibility tests, viral cultures,

-saliva samples, genetic tests, diagnostic

-photographs and histopathologic exams.

-- Pulp cap, direct or indirect (excluding final restoration).

-- Provisional intracoronal and extracoronal (crown) splinting.

-- Tooth transplantation or surgical repositioning of teeth.

-- Occlusal adjustment (complete).
 Occlusal guards are covered for certain conditions.
-The provider should file office records with the claim for review by the dental consultant.

-- Temporary procedures, such as temporary fillings or temporary crowns.

-- Rebase procedures.

-- Stress breakers.

-- Precision attachments.

-- Procedures that are considered part of a more definitive treatment (i.e., an X-ray taken on the same day as a procedure).

-- Inlays (cast metal, composite, resin, porcelain, ceramic).
-Benefits for inlays are based on the allowance of an alternate amalgam restoration.
+The provider should file office records and photo of occlusal surfaces exhibiting wear patters with the claim for review by the dental consultant. - Temporary procedures, such as temporary fillings or temporary crowns. - Rebase procedures. - Stress breakers. - · Precision attachments. - Procedures that are performed on the same day and considered part of a more definitive treatment (i.e., an X-ray taken on the same day). - · Inlays (cast metal, composite, resin, porcelain,

-- Gingivectomy/gingivoplasty in conjunction with or for the purpose of placement of restorations.

-- Topical application of sealants per tooth for patients age 16 and older. - CT scans, CAT scans, MRIs or any related services.
+- ceramic).
+Benefits for inlays are based on the allowance of an alternate amalgam restoration. - Gingivectomy/gingivoplasty in conjunction with or for the purpose of placement of restorations. - Topical application of sealants per tooth for patients age 16 and older. - CT scans, CAT scans, MRIs or any related services.